 To offer students the best training environment and tools possible while providing fun and adventure.
 We want our students to leave with plenty of stories to tell their friends, new skills, a better understanding of our flying environment, and a yearning for more.
 Students will be treated with respect.
 They will never be rushed, or yelled at.
 Safety will NOT be compromised.

 Have you ever dreamed of flying floats?
 Get your seaplane rating here, on one of Alabama's beautiful lakes.
 In a typical two-day course you'll fly 2 to 3 hours a day, and there's no FAA written exam.
 Getting your WaterWings counts as a bi-annual flight review; if you already have your rating, we can help you keep your sea legs, too, with recurrency training.
 We operate an Aviat Husky on Wipline 2100 amphibious floats, as well as two Super Petrels, a couple of Aircams, and a couple of Grumman Widgeons.

-WaterWings has a brand new 2021 Super Petrel LS Turbo.
-This is a flying boat, a biplane, an amphibian, and a light-sport aircraft, and a hoot to fly.
+WaterWings has two new 2021/2022 Super Petrel LS Turbos.
+These i are flying boats.
+The Super Petrel is a biplane, an amphibian, and a light-sport aircraft, and a hoot to fly.
 The light sport part of it means that if you really hate checkrides with examiners two of our instructors can fly with you and get you the Light Sport rating.
 But wait...
 You are a commercial pilot and you want a commercial pilot seaplane rating.
 That can happen in the Super Petrel as well.
 You just have to take a checkride.
 In any case the Super Petrel LS is a dream to fly.
 The turbo charger gives it an awesome kick in the pants to get it off the water quickly on a hot summer day.
 During the summer months we usually fly with the doors off for a cooler open air experience.
 The Super Petrel is a modern airplane with carbon fiber bones, Garmin G3x smarts, and Rotax 914uls muscle.